 New England Snowbirds

 Frederick had learned from soldier friends that after the war, with the collapse of plantations, many properties were available for a song.
-Stowe consequently bought a large property on the St. John River in Mandarin, Fla., and established Frederick as the manager of the groves.
+Stowe consequently bought a large property on the St. John River in Mandarin, Fla., now part of Jacksonville.
+She then established Frederick as the manager of the groves.

 Frederick failed miserably at the business.
 He had no background in farming.
 After trying to battle his addiction, he would soon head west and join the merchant marine.
 It's not clear when or how he died.

 Harriet and husband Calvin, meanwhile, were thoroughly smitten with the Florida sunshine.
 She began writing columns for her brother Henry's New York newspaper, The Christian Union.
-The stories would pass as Florida real estate advertisements today.
+Today hte stories would pass as Florida real estate advertisements aimed at New England snowbirds.
 They told of, "Three Vermont brothers, exhausted by the long, hard winters there," who traveled to Florida and farmed their way to happiness.

 "The St. John's is the grand water-highway through some of the most beautiful portions of Florida; and tourists, safely seated at ease on the decks of steamers, can penetrate into the mysteries and wonders of unbroken tropical forests."

 She wrote glowingly of a land where flowers were to be had all winter long, the delights of sailing could be enjoyed in the dead of winter and trees were weighted down with oranges, peaches and other fruit.